Cooling of quark stars from perturbative QCD: Results

 Beyond the variations in the cooling band behavior, the temperature profile evolution further highlights differences between the bare and crusted quark star models.
 In the presence of a crust, a pronounced temperature gradient develops, with the two regions cooling at different rates.
 This behavior resembles that of neutron star cooling, where efficient neutrino emission in the core causes it to cool more rapidly than outer layers, leading to a ``cold wave" propagating outward toward the crust.
 This process delays the onset of an isothermal profile.
-Specifically, the time required for the temperature difference between the center ($r=0$) and the boundary ($r=R_{\rm boundary}$) to decrease to a value on the order of $10^{3}$ K is approximately $240$ yr for $\bar{\Lambda}=2\mu$ and $700$ yr for $\bar{\Lambda}=4\mu$.
-Additionally, for quark stars with a crust, a temperature disparity persists between the two limits of the band.
-While in the bare case the temperature profiles for both limits converge to nearly identical values by $t=1$ yr, the crusted case maintains a residual difference between the core and the crust, which, although gradually reduced, remains present up to $t=10^5$ yr.
+Specifically, the time required for the temperature difference between the center ($r=0$) and the boundary ($r=R_{\rm boundary}$) to decrease to a value on the order of $10^{3}$ K is approximately $10^{4}$ yr for $\bar{\Lambda}=2\mu$ and $4\times 10^4$ yr for $\bar{\Lambda}=4\mu$.